interstitialRedirectModalTitle

 Longleaf pine forest showing a seedling in the "bottlebrush" stage of growth.
 A short bushy longleaf seedling stand in the foreground backed by the rough trunks of mature pine trees.

-LONGLEAF PINE A longleaf seeding in the "bottlebrush" stage of growth © Erika Nortemann / The Nature Conservancy
+Longleaf Pine A longleaf seeding in the "bottlebrush" stage of growth

-In Virginia, more than 1 million acres of longleaf forest extended south from the James River when English settlers arrived in 1607.
-The trees were the backbone of America’s naval stores, providing masts, waterproof pitch and turpentine.
-Their “heart pine” provided the frames and floors for colonial homes and businesses.
+More than 1 million acres of longleaf forest extended south from the James River when English settlers arrived in 1607.
+The trees were the backbone of colonial America’s naval stores, providing masts, waterproof pitch and turpentine—much of it produced through the labor of enslaved individuals.

 This sprawling longleaf forest was harvested to near extinction by 1893.
-In 2005, a sliver of just 200 native trees remained in Virginia.
+A census conducted in 1998 revealed that just 200 mature native trees remained in Virginia.

-But a new era of restoration is turning the tide.
+A new era of restoration is turning the tide and rewriting the story of longleaf pine in Virginia.

 The Nature Conservancy purchased a 2,700-acre tract of pineland in Sussex County, Virginia from the Hancock Timber Resource Group in 1998 to create Piney Grove Preserve.